kalkulator413/kalkulator413.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm an undergraduate student at UCSD.
-I'm generally interested in optimization, probability, and real analysis.
+I'm generally interested in optimization and real analysis.

 Fun fact: I don't have a last name